1. The kinds of special educational needs for which provision is made at the school:

 (d) how the school adapts the curriculum and learning environment for students with special educational needs;

 The school makes reasonable adjustments to the learning environment to ensure children have opportunity wherever possible to meet expected outcomes and participate fully in all aspects of school life.
 The school has strong pastoral support which supports those with a SEMH need..

 (e) additional support for learning that is available to students with special educational needs;

 All children are expected to be involved in the full range of school activities.
-Should a particular disability mean that any activity is less accessible to a student who wishes to take part in it then the school will use its best endeavours to enable participation.
+Should a particular disability mean that any activity is less accessible to a student who wishes to take part in it then the school will use its best endeavours to make reasonable adjustments to enable participation.
 Where it is not possible to adapt the activity to enable the student to take part then the school will provide an alternative activity and engage the student in determining and planning this.